craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Cognitive Driver
 > A complex alchemical device that, when implemented correctly, supports a host's persona and routine by processing and storing data it collects along the spinal column, and editing abnormal signals and commands.

-Upon introduction, your Hit Point Maximum is reduced by (G * 5), and you cannot be Charmed, Frightened, or otherwise commanded to action against your will.
+Upon introduction, your Hit Point Maximum is reduced by (G * 5).
+Your Driver has (G * 3) charges.
+When you would become Frightened or Charmed, or otherwise made to act against your will, you may spend a charge to resist the condition or command instead.
+When your Driver is replaced, your Hit Point Maximum is returned to normal.

 **Ingredients**;
 - XXX

 #### Immuno-Secundus
+An alchemical solution that, when introduced to a viable host, mutates and morphs the internal organs of the host to grow a second copy of their immune system.

+Upon introduction,

 **Ingredients**;
 - XXX